Part 1: Questions

 She nodded, then threw a brief glance at Kari.
 “I grew up five more minutes that way,” she pointed down the street before her, “but that’s the school.”
 She indicated a building just a bit up the street.

 All the buildings since the brown one had seemed bigger to Tomas, but the one Sasha had pointed out still seemed particularly large.
 Nowhere near the brown one, of course; he could still see its towering, square shape quite clearly.
 This was big for a building of normal size, more surprisingly deep than tall.
-It had a big wooden frame holding doors the same rich color, a deep brown that practically glowed in the stone city.
+It had a big wooden frame holding doors the same rich color.
 The doors were propped open, though their angle prevented Tomas from seeing inside.
 Besides the doors and Sasha’s pointing finger, nothing set the building apart from any of the others around it—Tomas had only noticed its depth because she’d pointed to it.

 They were already on their way when Tomas nudged Kari and asked, “What do you think?”